 Although we were not what is considered rich and we did not get everything we wanted as children.
 As both of my parents worked, owned a house, had two cars, went yearly on holiday, we were indeed completely not poor, not to say richer than most people in the world.
 Probably more than most people in our country, and yet I remember many worries about money when I was young.

 And by consequence the mantra: work hard and you will get what you want, sounds logical.

 And thus, coming from that background, I had no idea what messages our society gives to people who are not a white men.

 It’s only when I lived myself 3 years from welfare, that I understood a lot better what poor must be.
 And still I was surrounded by people who had money and so I was not really poor. even if I had regularly a day I could not afford food, I also regularly had days where I had food or friends with food.
 When I heard others talk about poor people, I understood if you never had been poor, there is no way you can understand what it’s like.
 I don’t think most of my friends, my parents, my sister, brother, my partner or children have any idea how I had to live to survive.

-I realized that it’s the same for being a women or being black.
+I realised that it’s the same for being a women or being black.
 As a white men, I will never understand.
 And yet it consider it my responsibility to become better educated, and always realize, I will never grab it.

 Over the years I have read some books on the discrimination of women and books on racisms. yet that was occasionally.